-Download Python 3.4.2 at home, buy a memory stick for student - you will need Windows 7 at home Encourage their child to use computer at home to practice skills learnt in lessons or come to IT club.
+Download Python 3.6.2 at home and buy a memory stick for students.
+Encourage their child to use computer at home to practice skills learnt in lessons or come to IT club.
 Help their child with homework where possible.
 Encourage their child to complete all homework.
-Where possible purchase computer science workbook for their child
+Where possible purchase computer science workbook for their child.